I’ll get right to it. One of the quickest ways you can simplify ANY AREA of your life is to give yourself fewer choices.

 I have experienced the benefits of this first hand [Related: 6 Unexpected Ways Having Less Clothes Has Made My Life Easier].
 I have spent the past few years really editing down my wardrobe to clothes I love.
 I know that I can put on most anything in my closet and it will work together and I will enjoy wearing it.
 [Related: Style for the Reluctant Mom]

-Some people even wear a ‘uniform’ to work and I love that idea!
+Some people even wear a ‘uniform’ (same outfit combo every day) to work and I love that idea!
 Maybe they wear a white shirt and black pants each day.

 I find myself doing that by accident, wearing the same ‘uniform’ for work days or different routine events in my week.